6 mins read

 There are several non-hormonal alternatives to HRT, these are:

 - Natural Remedies – Herbal medicine is a practice based on the use of plants or plant extracts to relieve symptoms.

-- Alternative Medicine - Alternative medicine is a range of therapies used instead of conventional medicine, such as acupressure, acupuncture, and homeopathy.
+- Alternative Medicine – Alternative medicine is a range of therapies used instead of conventional medicine, such as acupressure, acupuncture, and homoeopathy.

 - Complementary Therapy – Interventions that tend to be used alongside conventional medicine such as aromatherapy with HRT.

-- Non-hormonal Medical Treatments -Non-hormonal medical treatments are prescribed medications such as antidepressants to help with the psychological symptoms of the menopause such as depression and anxiety.
+- Non-hormonal Medical Treatments -Non-hormonal medical treatments are prescribed medications such as antidepressants to help with the psychological symptoms of perimenopause such as depression and anxiety.

-In this article, we take a closer look at the natural remedies for menopause symptoms.
+In this article, we take a closer look at the natural remedies for perimenopause symptoms.

-The main herbal medicines that are often talked about to ease menopause symptoms are:
+The main herbal medicines that are often talked about to ease perimenopause symptoms are: